FEMA Fire Management Assistance Declaration – California Airport Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Texas to supplement state, tribal and local recovery efforts in areas affected by the Smokehouse Creek Fire beginning February 27, 2024 and continuing.
+FEMA has issued an Emergency Management Declaration for areas of Louisiana to supplement state, tribal and local response efforts due to emergency conditions resulting from Tropical Storm Francine beginning September 10, 2024 and continuing.
 The following counties have been approved for assistance:

 Public Assistance: